tutumcloud/support-docs/changelog/tutum_0.18.0.md

 - **Multiple enhancements and fixes to Tutum Agent** for all those pesky issues you've told us about.
 [Learn more](https://github.com/tutumcloud/tutum-agent)

 - **Better error handling/messages throughout the app.** Nobody likes meaningless error messages that leave you clueless when something fails.
-We've gone back and improved these to be sweet and meaningful.
+We've gone through and improved them to be sweet and meaningful.

 - **Speed enhancements** for faster service deploying, scaling, stopping, and terminating.
 We're gettings things ready for GA afterall ;)

-- **Stability optimizations** to minimize the number of failed actions and to increase consistency in the quality of service throughout the application and to all users.
+- **Stability optimizations** to minimize the number of failed actions and to increase consistency in the quality of service throughout the application for all users.
 Yes, yes, yes, GA is coming.